advance100/doc_webpack/hot-module-replacement-with-webpack.md

 ## What can I do with it?

-You can use it in development as LiveReload replacement.
-Actually the webpack-dev-server supports a hot mode which try to update with HMR before trying to reload the whole page.
+You can use it in development as a replacement for LiveReload.
+Actually the webpack-dev-server supports a hot mode which tries to update with HMR before trying to reload the whole page.
 You only need to add the `webpack/hot/dev-server` entry point and call the dev-server with `--hot`.

 `webpack/hot/dev-server` reloads the entire page after the HMR update fails.
 If you want to [reload the page on your own](https://github.com/webpack/webpack/issues/418), you can add `webpack/hot/only-dev-server` to the entry point instead.

 You can also use it in production as update mechanisms.
 Here you need to write you own management code that integrates HMR with your app.

 Some loaders already generate modules that are hot-updateable.
 I. e. the `style-loader` can exchange the stylesheet.
-You don't need to do something special.
+You don't need to do anything special.

 ## What is needed to use it?